pattu777/pattu777.github.io/_posts/2016-06-01-Binary-Search-Tree-Python.md

 title: Binary search tree in Python with simple unit tests.
 comments: true
 ---
 Last week I was reading an article about testing in Python.[^1] It explained about various testing frameworks available in Python(`unittest`, `py.test`, `nose` etc.) with some examples.
 It was a really interesting article.
-So In this post I will try to implement a binary search tree and write some simple unit tests using the `unittest` library in Python.
+So in this post I will try to implement a binary search tree and write some simple unit tests using the `unittest` library in Python.

 ### Binary Search Tree
 > A binary search tree (BST) is a binary tree where each node has a Comparable key (and an associated value) and satisfies the restriction that the key in any node is larger than the keys in all nodes in that node's left subtree and smaller than the keys in all nodes in that node's right subtree.[^2]